ThePorgs/Exegol/README.md

 # To-Do List
   Here are some things to add that I have in mind, I'll work on that asap
   - Use [grc](https://github.com/garabik/grc) for colorized input : ~~ntlmrelayx.py~~, ~~secretsdump.py~~ (and others?)
-  - Add some history in (/root/.zsh_history) for autocompletion of a few commands (ntlmrelayx.py, mitm6, secretsdump.py, masscan, nmap, lsassy, sprayhound...)
+  - Add some history in (/root/.zsh_history) for autocompletion of a few commands like ~~ntlmrelayx.py, mitm6, secretsdump.py, masscan, nmap, lsassy, sprayhound...~~ (and others?)
-  - Add to dockerhub
+  - Add to dockerhub?
+  - test ntlm-scanner, issue during last engagement
+  - install mdcat, bat
   - *any idea ?*

 # Credits & thanks